-- · you are a holder of a valid Card of the Pole, - are an EU/EEA citizen and have enough funds to support yourself in Poland.
+- you are a holder of a valid Polish Card, - are an EU/EEA citizen and have enough funds to support yourself in Poland.

-Card of the Pole (Karta Polaka) is a document stating that you belong to the Polish nation.
+Polish Card (Karta Polaka) is a document stating that you belong to the Polish nation.
 It can be issued to people who do not have Polish citizenship and live in one of former Soviet Union states.
 Among other privileges, it entitles holders to choose the terms on which they wish to study.

-More information on the Card of the Pole is available here:
+More information on the Polish Card is available here: